Joulupöytä

-Joulupöytä (/sv/; translating to "Yule table") is the traditional assortment of foods served at Christmas in Finland.
+Joulupöytä (/sv/; "Yule table") is the traditional assortment of foods served on Christmas Eve in Finland.
 It contains many different dishes, most of them typical for the season.

 The main dish is usually a large Christmas ham, which is eaten with mustard.
-The ham is served with beetroot-carrot-potato-salad called rosolli, mushroom salad and casserole (laatikko) made with swede, carrot or potato or all three kind of casseroles, occasionally also a liver casserole.
-Gravlax and herring is also often served, and sometimes lutefisk (lipeäkala) along with boiled potatoes, peas and ryebread.
+The ham is served with a beetroot-carrot-potato-salad called rosolli, alongside mushroom salad and various casseroles (laatikko) made with swede, carrot or potato, occasionally also a liver casserole.
+Gravlax and herring are also often served, and sometimes lutefisk (lipeäkala), along with boiled potatoes, peas and rye bread.

-Christmas dessert consists of prune jam tarts, gingerbread and rice porridge with plum kisel.
+Christmas dessert consists of prune jam tarts, gingerbread biscuits and rice porridge, with plum kisel.
 The traditional dessert beverage is alcoholic or non-alcoholic mulled wine (glögi in Finnish).